-ERCOT uses production cost savings as the metric to measure the economic (societal) benefits1 of a transmission project.
-The production cost savings are determined by simulating future system conditions by using an 8760-hour production cost simulation.
-ERCOT has evaluated of the impact of weather certainties and the impact of including transmission outages in the production cost simulations.
+ERCOT uses production cost (PC) savings as the metric to measure the economic (societal) benefits of a transmission project.
+The PC savings are determined by simulating future system conditions by using an 8760-hour PC simulation.
+ERCOT has evaluated the impact of weather uncertainties and the impact of including transmission outages in the PC simulations.
 This document describes each problem statement and presents a methodology that will be used to address it.